joexamer/Disable-Comments-Pro/README.md

 ## Description

 Disable Comments Pro gives you granular control over comments on your WordPress site.
-Whether you want to completely remove comments, hide the comments section from the admin menu, or disable comments only for certain post types (like pages, custom post types, etc.), this plugin provides a simple interface to manage it all.
+This plugin allows you to completely remove comments, hide the comments menu from the admin dashboard, and selectively disable comments for specific post types (like pages, custom post types, etc.).
+It provides a simple interface to manage all comment-related settings.

 ## Installation